What’s Involved in Secure Communication

 - Challenge: The Gateway sends back a response, challenging the user to supply login credentials.
 The Gateway uses the authentication scheme specified in the

-. - Token and Request: The client sends a request to the third-party token provider to get a token with the credentials necessary to access the Gateway.
+http-challenge-schemeelement, which in this case isApplication Token. - Token and Request: The client sends a request to the third-party token provider to get a token with the credentials necessary to access the Gateway.
 The token provider may require the user to login or provide credentials in some other way.

 - Client Requests Access Again: The client re-requests the original URL, but this time when challenged, the client returns the token (to provide the login credentials) to the Gateway.